LongbeardCreative/eslint-config/README.md

 ### Using with Next.js

-You may want to use Next.js' [https://nextjs.org/docs/basic-features/eslint](recommended ESLint config).
+You may want to use Next.js' [recommended ESLint config](https://nextjs.org/docs/basic-features/eslint).
 To do so, simply install and add the package on project's `.eslintrc` file.

 Installing via npm: